cityofaustin/Residential-Permitting/_project_steps/interior-remodel/apply.md

 ### 4. Elevation Plan

-You don't need an elevation plan for an interior remodel.&nbsp;
+You don't need an elevation plan for an interior remodel.

 ### 5. Structural Drawings